alexpaden/identity-ai/templates/missing-template.md

     -->
     <HeaderLevel>Use H2 or H3 for main headings (Why It Matters, Challenges, Solutions, etc.).</HeaderLevel>
     <Lists>Use bullet points or numbered steps for clarity.</Lists>
-    <MindMapFormat>Use simple ASCII text to illustrate the hierarchy of the missing element, challenges, solutions.</MindMapFormat>
+    <MindMapFormat>Use simple ASCII text to illustrate the hierarchy of the missing element, challenges, solutions.
+Do not put it in a code doc section ``` since it breaks formatting.</MindMapFormat>
   </FormattingGuidelines>

   <!--